santekhnik/portable_game_device/README.md

 ## Rules

-1. DO NOT MAIN FORCE PUSH
-2. All push requests Finik observes
+1. All push requests Finik observes
-3. If you pushed main - you must say about it and we do uncommit
-4. Only README.md can be main pushed and only by Finik
+2. README.md can be changed only by Finik
+3. One task - one branch
+4. You can't push to main branch by GitHub rules, so watch to your branches to prevent errors
+5. If task needs changes from two people in one file - that will be conflicts, so do it alternately

 ### How to commit and push